-To optimize the teaching and learning process in order to enable pupils with learning weaknesses to achieve adequate levels of proficiency in literacy, numeracy, social skills, life skills or other.
+To optimise the teaching and learning process in order to enable students with learning challenges to achieve adequate levels of proficiency in literacy, numeracy, social skills, life skills or other.

-- To enable pupils with low achievement and/or learning difficulties to participate in the full curriculum for their class level.
+- To enable students with learning difficulties to participate in the full curriculum for their class level.

-- To develop positive self-esteem and positive attitudes about school and learning in these pupils.
+- To develop positive self-esteem and positive attitudes about school and learning in these students.

-- To provide supplementary teaching and additional support and resources for these pupils in English and/or Mathematics.
+- To provide supplementary teaching and additional support and resources for these students in English, Maths and other subjects as required.

-- To enable these pupils to become independent learners.
+- To enable these students to become independent learners.

-- To promote collaboration among teachers in the implementation of whole school policies on learning support for these pupils.
+- To promote collaboration among teachers in the implementation of whole school policies on learning support for these students.

 - To involve parents in supporting their children’s learning.

-- The Principal has overall responsibility for the school’s Learning Support/Resource Programme and for the operation of services of children with special educational needs.
+- The Principal has overall responsibility for the school’s Special Education Needs Programme and for the operation of services of children with special educational needs.

-- Works with learning support coordinator and parents in the development of the school plan on learning support/resource.
+- Works with Special Educational Needs Co-ordinator and parents in the development of the school plan on learning support/resource.